Kopperuncholan: Kopperuncholan’s Suicide

 There are a number of poems in Purananuru in sequence describing the sad end of this king.

 Kopperuncholan and his two sons had a serious quarrel.
 His two sons vie the throne and raise an army against their father.
 As Kopperuncholan prepares for war, Pullārrūr Eyiŗŗiyaņār, a poet and a friend reasons with him that if he slays his own sons and wins the war then the country would be left without an heir, and on the other hand if he loses then they would become victors.
 So he advises the king to take his own life thereby leaving an heir to his kingdom and at the same time denying them all glory.
 The king would commit suicide by the rite of vadakiruttal, a Tamil act of committing suicide, where the victim sits facing north and starves himself to death.
 (Excerpt from Purananuru, song 213):

 Kopperuncholan takes the advice of the poet and takes his own life by vadakirruttal along with those closest to him.
 But before he sits facing north with the sword by his side he informs his men of his desire to see his friend Picirāntaiyār, a poet in the neighboring Pandya kingdom.
 His men send word but then tell him that Picirāntaiyār may not come.
 To this the king replies, (excerpt from Purananuru, song 215):

 Picirāntaiyār arrives and joins his friend in his desire to quit this world (Purananuru, the song (218) of Kannakanār as he saw Picirāntaiyār taking his seat and facing north).
 Another poet, Karuvūrp Peruñcatukkattup Pūtanātanār is distressed that the king forgot to invite him and sings thus: (Purananuru 219):

 After the king's death, Pottiyār another poet, unable to bear the loss of his patron, sits facing north amidst the heroes' stones and commits suicide by vadakirruttal.
 He reasons that the spirit of the dead king has given him permission to do so: (Purananuru - song 223);

+The Tragic End of Kopperuncholan and His Poets

+Two short poems depict King Kopperunjolan’s longing to see his dear friend Andai before his death, reflecting his calm assurance that Andai would not abandon him.
+True to this bond, Andai arrived in time and joined the king in his decision to renounce the world.
+Deeply moved, Pottiyar expressed profound admiration for the king’s nobility and Andai’s wisdom, while mourning the loss of a ruler whose virtues had so greatly inspired devotion, even from one who owed him no fealty.

+Two additional poems commemorate the joint suicide of the king and Andai.One recounts that Andai fasted to death beneath a tree in the riverbed.When Pottiyar attempted to follow his companions in death, the king forbade him, urging him to delay until after his child was born.Obeying his friend’s final wish, Pottiyar returned to Uraiyur — and in the verses that followed,he poured out his grief and reverence for the departed monarch and poet.